singerdmx/flutter-quill/flutter_quill_test/README.md

 ## 🛠️ Utilities

-This package provides a set of utilities to simplify testing with the `QuillEditor` in Flutter.
+This package provides a set of utilities to simplify testing with the `QuillEditor`.

 First, import the test utilities in your test file: